 Those operations leave significant scars.
 While the scars are more extensive than a standard gynaecomastia surgery, many men are willing to trade a scar in exchange for a masculine chest.
 It is unlikely that the gynaecomastia will come back, as long as the patient maintains a stable weight.

 Surgery scars heal in stages.
 Gynaecomastia scars tend to lighten over time in most cases, although there are exceptions and the scar will never completely disappear.

 Right after surgery, the scar may look red and angry.
 Swelling and inflammation are visible.
 The dissolving sutures make the scar feel raised and hard.
 It’s not time to start scar treatments yet.
 The first few weeks is all about keeping the scar clean and protected to avoid infection.
 Aftercare instructions are provided to ensure the incision heals well.

 Scar progress: 1 to 3 months

 The scar may look dark red or brown, depending on skin tone.
 The sutures have dissolved.
-The scar starts to flatten.
+The scar starts to flatten in most cases.
 It is still early on in healing.
 Scar treatments may begin.
 There are many over-the-counter scar treatments.
 Doctor Bernard may suggest some options, such as silicone strips.
 The strips promote skin hydration for good healing.

 Scar progress: 3 to 6 months

-Redness starts to lighten and fade.
-The scars start to lose pigment and blend with the surrounding skin.
-Once it heals up, the scar is hardly visible in most cases.
+Redness usually starts to lighten and fade at this stage.
+7. The scars typically start to lose pigment and blend with the surrounding skin.
+8. Once it heals up, the scar is hardly visible in most cases.
+1